mingrammer/diagrams/README.md

 **Diagram as Code**.

 Diagrams lets you draw the cloud system architecture **in Python code**.
 It was born for **prototyping** a new system architecture design without any design tools.
 You can also describe or visualize the existing system architecture as well.
-Diagrams currently supports three major cloud providers: `AWS`, `Azure`, `GCP`.
+Diagrams currently supports four major providers: `AWS`, `Azure`, `GCP` and `Kubernetes`.

 **Diagram as Code** also allows you to **tracking** the architecture diagram changes on any **version control** system.